neo-ngd/LogPlugin/README.md

 This monitoring system is composed with 3 parts:
 [LogPlugin](https://github.com/neo-ngd/LogPlugin.git) is for sending neo-cli's log to LogServer.
 [LogServer](https://github.com/neo-ngd/LogServer) is for persisting logs into files and sending to partners.
-[LogMonitor](https://github.com/neo-ngd/LogMonitor) is the website to view realtime logs.

 ## Prepation
-set up a backend server based on http protocol, follow [LogServer](https://github.com/neo-ngd/LogServer) and [LogMonitor](https://github.com/neo-ngd/LogMonitor), so you can get a url: http://LogServer:port.
-(LogMonitor can be in the same server as LogServer)
+set up a backend server based on http protocol, follow [LogServer](https://github.com/neo-ngd/LogServer) , so you can get a url: http://LogServer:port/log.

 ### Build
 1. clone this repository